DylanMeeus/springboot_jwt_blog/_posts/2016-03-28-xamarin-authentication-and-cross-platform-app-development.markdown

 ### Signup Page

 The Signup Page will allow users to create new accounts.
-We will forgo any email validation and to make signups as easy as possible just require an email and password.
+We will omit any email validation and to make signups as easy as possible just require an email and password.
 Let's build the UI.

 ```
 using System;